-If Janelle Sing’s creations look familiar, it might be because you have spotted them on a pair of Soludos.
+If Janelle Sing’s creations look familiar, it might be because you’ve seen them on a pair of Soludos and the menus and place-cards in our shop.
 Be sure to check out her playful monograms—you’ll want to print them on anything and everything.

 Inslee By Design

-Big Apple-based artist and illustrator Inslee Faris creates calendars, day planners, festive holiday cards and ornaments, and wedding invitations.
+Big Apple-based artist and illustrator Inslee Faris creates calendars, day planners, festive holiday cards, ornaments, and wedding invitations.
 She designs for individuals and large companies, and her work focuses on everything from figure studies to botanicals to a chic looking lady making her way around N.Y.C.